phunkren/ajames/posts/storybook-state.md

 ```

-This can be achieved by creating two components and a custom decorator in the .storybook/config.js file.
-The first component is a function as child that emulates the parent component from the first example by acting as a render callback.
-The second is a presentation component that receives the state as a prop and displays the current value below each story.
-The custom decorator augments each story with these components and the state variables, where the components will wrap the story and the state values will be passed through as arguments.
+To solve this, I created two components and a custom decorator in the .storybook/config.js file.
+The first component is a function-as-child that acts as a render callback, emulating the parent component from my project.
+The second is a presentation component that receives state as a prop and displays the current value below each story.
+The custom decorator adds these components and state variables to each story, where the components wrap the story and the state values are passed as arguments.

 ```javascript